Not all household products are created equal. What cleaning products should you skip over to help improve and maintain your indoor air quality?

 While disinfectant wipes can be especially helpful in cleaning countertops, doorknobs, and shoes, you might be surprised to learn that they contain antibacterial disinfectants called quaternary ammonium compounds, or QUATs.

 QUATs are registered by the U.S. Environmental Protection Agency (EPA) as pesticides.
-According to experts, these harmful compounds can irritate your eyes, skin, and lungs.
+According to experts, these harmful compounds can irritate your eyes, skin, and lungsOpens in a new tab..
 Plus, they’re often linked to asthma and fertility issues.
 You may want to limit your use of these products and use them in a well-ventilated area.

 What Can You Do To Improve Your Air Quality?